 Our breathtaking 800-seat sanctuary, with its wrap-around balcony, vaulted ceiling, and unmatched acoustics, is used for large performances, talks, and religious services.
 Seating is in cushioned pews.
 Reminiscent of an underground jazz club with a mix of seating and standing room and a cash bar, our Downstairs venue is host to concerts and comedy shows with up-and-coming artists, art exhibits, and post-event receptions.
 For all venues, accessible seating is available upon request.

-Sixth & I’s administrative hours are Monday through Thursday, 9:00 am to 5:00 pm, and Friday, 9:00 am to 4:00 pm.
+Sixth & I’s administrative hours are Monday through Friday, 9:00 am to 5:00 pm.
 The building is open additional hours for events, but administrative activities do not take place during those times.

 Yes.
 Because we are a contributing building to a historic neighborhood and could not change the façade of our building, we have a lift system to enter the building and to access the different floors (no outdoor ramps).
 As a courtesy (not required), if you or someone in your party intends on using the lift system, please call the office at 202.408.3100 in advance so we can anticipate your arrival.